AlasdairWilkins/codenames/app/README.md

 ## Can I Use Decorators?

 Some popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
-Create React App intentionally doesn’t support decorator syntax at the moment because:
+Create React Game intentionally doesn’t support decorator syntax at the moment because:

 - It is an experimental proposal and is subject to change (in fact, it has already changed once, and will change again).
 - Most libraries currently support only the old version of the proposal — which will never be a standard.